DashTheDev/EZCharts.Maui.Donut/README.md

-# SimplyCharts.DonutChart
+# MauiCharts.Donut

 ![DonutChart Logo](path/to/logo.png)

-## 🍩 About SimplyCharts.DonutChart
+## 🍩 About MauiCharts.Donut

-SimplyCharts.DonutChart is a focused fork of the [MicroCharts](https://github.com/microcharts-dotnet/Microcharts) library, dedicated to creating a robust and feature-rich donut chart component for .NET MAUI applications.
+MauiCharts.Donut is a focused fork of the [MicroCharts](https://github.com/microcharts-dotnet/Microcharts) library, dedicated to creating a robust and feature-rich donut chart component for .NET MAUI applications.
 Our goal is to provide developers with a highly customizable, efficient, and visually appealing donut chart solution.

 ## 🚀 Recent Improvements